The Organisational Behaviour PhD pathway

 Organisational Behaviour (OB) is an applied science aimed at understanding individuals and groups in organisations by drawing from various related disciplines such as social and organisational psychology, behavioural economics, and management.
 OB researchers adopt a micro-perspective, looking into individual psychology and behaviour as well as group processes and emergent states, to understand how they contribute to organisational success and survival.

 The Organisational Behaviour faculty at Cambridge Judge comprise some of the leading OB scholars in the world.
-Their research encompasses a range of topics, including creativity, innovation, psychometrics, big data, the future of work, human-artificial intelligence (AI) collaboration, personality, diversity, decision-making, social networking, culture, helping behaviours, and voice behaviour.
+Their research encompasses a range of topics, including creativity, innovation, psychometrics, big data, the future of work, human-artificial intelligence (AI) collaboration, personality, diversity, sustainability, behavioural decision-making, bargaining, social networking, culture, helping behaviours, and voice behaviour.

-Professor Andreas Richter talks about the Organisational Behaviour pathway.
+Professor Andreas Richter talks about the Organisational Behaviour pathway

 The pathway